blazing-edge-labs/api-skeleton/dev-docs/loaders.md

 })
 ```

-Now, let's say there are tables "order" and "product".
-In `repo/order.js` there could be a `list` function.
+Now, let's say there are "order" and "product" tables.
+Then, in `repo/order.js`, there could be a `list` function.

 ```js
 const {asyncMap, asyncAssign} = require('utils/promise')